Definition of discount rate

 Monte Carlo Simulation: A problem solving technique used to approximate the probability of certain outcomes by running multiple trial runs, called simulations, using random variables.
 Often conducted during risk assessments and value for money assessments to determine the probability of risk outcomes.

 National Environmental Policy Act (NEPA): Requires federal agencies to integrate environmental values into their decision-making processes by considering the environmental impacts of their proposed actions and reasonable alternatives to those actions, leading to an environmental impact statement (see above definition of EIS) .

 NPV: Net present value.

-Office of Innovative Program Delivery (OIPD): The OIPD is a part of the FHWA that provides tools and expertise regarding innovative finance approaches including P3s.
+Center for Innovative Finance Support (formerly Innovative Program Delivery): The Center for Innovative Finance Support is a part of the FHWA that provides tools and expertise regarding innovative finance approaches including P3s.

 Public Private Partnership (P3): In a P3, a private entity assumes responsibility for more than one development phase, accepting risks and seeking rewards.
 This document is concerned primarily with forms of P3s where the private sector partner enters into a long-term contract to perform most or all the responsibilities conventionally procured separately and coordinated by the government.

 Private Activity Bonds (PAB): PABs are a new type of financing that provides private developers and operators with access to the tax-exempt bond market, lowering the cost of capital significantly.

 Project Life Cover Ratio (PLCR): The PLCR is the ratio of the net present value of the Cashflows Available for Debt Service (CFADS) over the remaining full life of the project to the outstanding debt balance in the period.
 This ratio is similar to LLCR, however in LLCR the CFADS is calculated over the scheduled life of the loan, whereas the cashflow for PLCR is calculated over the life of the project or term of the P3 concession.